Fundamental residual amplitude modulation in electro-optic modulators: Laser propagation in a media with a time-dependent index of refraction

 Thus, the Ampere-Maxwell equation is the only non-trivial equation to be solved.
 Assuming that the incident wave is polarized in the $"\mathrm{Z}"$ direction and propagates in the $"\mathrm{Y}"$ direction we write,

 It follows from the above conditions that the potential vector satisfies,

 To solve (\ref{main}), we write the solution as the real part of,

-This particular waveform will be useful when considering the case of interest to us, the so called quasi static solution where the phase $\phi(y,t)$ is a small deviation from the static case, and the amplitude $A_{\mathrm{0Z}}(y,t)$ a slowly varying function of space and time.
+This particular waveform will be useful when considering the case of interest to us, the so-called quasi-static solution where the phase $\phi(y,t)$ is a small deviation from the static case, and the amplitude $A_{\mathrm{0Z}}(y,t)$ a slowly varying function of space and time.
 Replacing in (\ref{main}), we obtain two differential equations, one for the real part:

 and the other for the imaginary part: